PrefectHQ/prefect/docs/cloud/concepts/secrets.md

 #### GraphQL <Badge text="GQL"/>

-With GraphQL, simply issue the following mutation:
+To set a secret using GraphQL, issue the following mutation:

 ```graphql
 mutation {